ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 >
 > [More about Bag of Cells](/v3/documentation/data-formats/tlb/cell-boc#bag-of-cells)

-As a result, we got the output of our BOC in the console and the message sent to our wallet.
+As a result, we got the output of our BOC in the console, and the message was sent to our wallet.
 By copying the base64 encoded string, it is possible to [manually send our message and retrieve the hash using toncenter](https://toncenter.com/api/v2/#/send/send_boc_return_hash_sendBocReturnHash_post).

 ## 👛 Deploying a Wallet